NRL Clubs Desktop - Interface Design

 As well as the interface design and front-end code, I also installed and customised 'Expression Engine' – my content management system (CMS) of choice for the last 2 years or so.

-There were some pretty complex content relationships – the client still gets to update just about everything (hopefully it's pretty easy too).
+There were some pretty complex content relationships – the client still gets to update just about everything.

 "Well done.
 You have the patience of a saint!
 Loving it!"
 Diana, Sustainable Advantage Group Australia

 Dec 2012 - Feb 2013

 After 3+ years working with the NRL I was commissioned by them (and Telstra) to re-design the NRL.com site.

 This website has the highest public profile of any website I have designed in my 12+ year career.
 It was daunting and exciting.

 The big change was to clean up the interface - increase space and present the news and content.
 Making it easier to digest information.

 Working closely with the NRL and Telstra teams, we came up with a pretty nice interface with some cool little tools and interface thingies.

 The front-end code was completed by the dev team responsible for the content management system.